mbaumer/us_hep_funding/docs/_states/PA.md

 <a name="PA-11"></a>
 [Back to top](#top)
 ## PA-11 -- Rep. Lou Barletta (R)
+### Committees
+Lou Barletta is the #3 Republican on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016